Eimantas Stanionis

 9

-Eimantas Stanionis, a 2016 Lithuanian Olympian—who won a gold medal at the 2015 European Championships—has displayed similar power and smooth punching ability in the early bouts of his pro career that made him such a highly-decorated amateur.
+Eimantas Stanionis, a 2016 Lithuanian Olympian—who won a gold medal at the 2015 European Championships—has displayed similar power and smooth punching ability in the professional ranks, working his way to the top of the 147-pound ladder.
 Read Bio

 Last Fight